mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 The component is composable with any authentication library you might want to use.
 The following is a functional `SignInPage` with [auth.js](https://authjs.dev/) using GitHub, Next.js App router and server actions.

 :::warning
-The following demo will not initiate an actual GitHub authentication flow, since doing that from within an `iframe` is not permitted.
+The following demo does not initiate an actual GitHub authentication flow, since doing that from within an `iframe` is not permitted.
 Run the [Next.js app directory](https://github.com/mui/mui-toolpad/tree/master/examples/core-auth-nextjs/) example to test this functionality.
 :::

 {{"demo": "AuthJsSignInApp.js", "iframe": true, "height": 300 }}